• Navigate with Confidence

 3. get an old fashioned dumb charger for the tool bag

-4. have two batteries that work if your going cruising overnight
+4. have two batteries that work if you're going cruising overnight

 5. stuff happens, and things break at inconvenient places - be prepared